sdonovan001/linear-regression-auto-ml/README.md

 [![something is broken](/images/video2.png)](https://www.youtube.com/embed/PsSKW01U2Dk "Model Serving")

 ```
-# To hit the endpoint from the command line...
+# To hit the model we just deployed to an endpoint from the command line... follow the steps below.

 # Authenticate with GCP...
 gcloud auth application-default login